 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

 There are certain instances when you should contact Biloxi National Cemetery directly, such as:

-Special Events: Memorial Day (May) and Wreaths Across America (December).
+Special Events: Memorial Day (May) Wreaths Across America and Wreaths for Biloxi National Cemetery (December).
 Please contact the office for dates.

 General Information Kiosk: Located outside the Administration/Public Information Building, it’s available during visitation hours.
 The Kiosk contains the names of veterans and their eligible dependents buried at the cemetery.
 The Kiosk will generate a printed map with the name of the decedent and their grave location.

 Military Funeral Honors: The local military honor groups are comprised of a combination of active duty and full-time reserve members who provide military honors to all veterans buried at Biloxi National Cemetery.
 Funeral Directors or family members must call to schedule honors:

 - US Coast Guard (703) 872-6647 or (571) 266-2375

 For educational materials and additional information on this cemetery, please visit the Education section, located below.

 Cemetery policies are conspicuously posted and readily visible to the public.